 Multigenerational living has been the norm throughout most of history.
 It’s only recently that society has changed.
 Given the cost of renting an apartment in California, let alone purchasing a home, many twenty-somethings are “boomeranging” back home.
 They’re saving money before making the launch.

-But multigenerational living is also becoming a lifestyle choice.
+But multigenerational as well as intergenerational living are also becoming a lifestyle choice.
 Around the country, senior housing neighborhoods are being incorporated into new communities where seniors, empty-nesters and young families all co-exist.

 Living with Youngers

 Conventional wisdom says that Baby Boomers and older seniors don’t want to live near noisy children and teenagers.
 And yet, some senior housing experts say older people enjoy being around younger people, that it helps them stay current.
 Seniors enjoy learning from younger generations and are keen to share the wisdom they’ve gained over the years.
 Best of all, they aren’t living in a silo with only their peers for daily interaction.

 We recently talked with one family with three generations living under the same roof.
 We heard from 86-year-old Ken about what it was like to live with his son, daughter-in-law and three teenage grandsons.
 Then it was Evan’s turn.
 At 15, Evan is the middle of the boys.

 Ken was married for 53 years before losing his wife.
 Together they raised four sons and one daughter and have 17 grandchildren and nine great-grandchildren.
 Ken has lived with Bryan and Gina for nine years.

 SI: What’s the biggest benefit of living with two younger generations?

 Ken: Living with my son and his family keeps me young.
 I stay involved with everything they’re doing.
 I enjoy seeing the boys do the right things in life.
 That means a lot to me.
 We’re lucky – they’re not involved in a lot of the nonsense we see going on these days with young people.